-We’re an all-Mac law firm, and as far as I know there is no good document generation software for Mac that’s dual language.
-We do five or six manufacturing agreements a month with Chinese manufacturers.
+We do 5-10 dual language international manufacturing agreements a month.
 These agreements are fairly complicated agreements and vary with each client, each product, and each manufacturer.

-A manufacturing agreement for having your candy made in China is going to be very different from a manufacturing agreement to have golf carts made in China – the time periods, the standards, etc. But there are always going to be similarities.
-What I would like is a document system that would allow us to easily pull and re-use provisions in both the English (or the Spanish or the German or the Japanese) and the Chinese.
-For instance, if we know that there is going to be a 1% penalty for every day beyond a week that the product delivery is delayed, it would be nice to be able to review our ten best delivery delay provisions and just click the one that best fits, in both languages.
+A manufacturing agreement for having your candy made in Mexico is going to be very different from a manufacturing agreement to have golf carts made in China – the time periods, the standards, etc. But there are always going to be similarities.
+What I would like is a document system that would allow us to easily pull and re-use provisions in both the English and the Spanish or the German or the Japanese or the Chinese.
+For instance, if we know there is going to be a 1% penalty for every day beyond a week that the product delivery is delayed, it would be nice to be able to review our ten best delivery delay provisions and just click the one that best fits, in both languages.

 Like in a dropdown menu in the software?
 So you don’t have to copy-paste from past agreements?

 Exactly.
 That’s not out there yet.
 We charge a flat fee for these manufacturing agreements, so any inefficiency is on us.
-If we could save even 30 minutes on each one, that’s real money.
-We would be willing to pay a lot for a Mac program that could do that in both our client’s first language and in Chinese.
+If we could save even 30 minutes on each one, that’s real time and money.
+Amazingly enough, our international litigation team uses really good document review software that is quite good at reviewing foreign language documents.

 Have you ever applied an idea from another field to help you do your job better?

 All the time.
 Everybody at my law firm has the exact same computer and the same desks and the same chairs.
-I want the small things to be systematized, so that we are freed up to deal with the bigger things.
-If somebody has a problem with his or her computer, I don’t want a staff person to have to spend three hours researching the best computer to buy.
-He or she can just replace it right away with a MacBook Air.
+I want the small things to be systematized, so we are free to deal with the bigger things.
+If somebody has a problem with their desk or their computer, I don’t want a staff person to have to spend three hours researching the best desk or computer to buy.
+They can just replace it right away with what we are already using.
 It takes three minutes.
-The same is true if we need a new chair or a new desk.

 We have loyalty with our vendors because it allows for smoothness.
 Could we maybe get a better deal somewhere else?
 Yes, but then we are taking a risk that it will be a disaster and five hours will be wasted.
 I borrowed that from Henry Ford.
 I want our firm on the low-level things to be an assembly line, to be routinized.